ntk148v/koker/README.md

 - What is **Koker**?
   - Koker is a tiny educational-purpose Docker-like tool, written in Golang.
   - Unlike Docker, Koker just uses a set of Linux's operating system primitives that provide the illusion of a container.
-Tt uses neither [containerd](https://containerd.io/) nor [runc](https://github.com/opencontainers/runc).
+It uses neither [containerd](https://containerd.io/) nor [runc](https://github.com/opencontainers/runc).
 - Why **Koker**?
   - Have you ever wondered how Docker containers are constructed?
   - Koker provides an understanding of how extactly containers work at the Linux system call level by using logging (every steps!).
-    - Control Groups for resource restriction (CPU, Memory, Swap, PIDs). *All CGroups modes (Legacy - v1, Hybrid - v1 & v2, Unified - v2) are handled*.
+    - Control Groups for resource restriction (CPU, Memory, Swap, PIDs). _All CGroups modes (Legacy - v1, Hybrid - v1 & v2, Unified - v2) are handled_.
     - Namespace for global system resources isolation (Mount, UTS, Network, IPS, PID).
     - Union File System for branches to be overlaid in a single coherent file system.
 (OverlayFS)
 - **Koker** is highly inspired by: